rainyyunni/RainyArch/README.md

 and a pile of incomplete code files for engineers.
 And that is right one of the principles of Agile Development.

 More for Agile Development, RainyArch also comes along with automation tools to generate database and CURD code files from UI to backend all from a same design document.
 Add those auto-generated stuff to the project and build, all primitive functions will be running on a clicking.
-It¡¯s really agile, isn¡¯t it?
+It's really agile, isn't it?

 ## How to use RainyArch?